TMASynthetics/automation_scripts/README.md

 Please See https://www.nvidia.com/drivers to help you get started

 #### 2. Building model_repository
-Triton uses a model_repository for acquiring it's models, in most cases you only need to download [triton.sh](/titonserver/triton.sh) as it serves as a wrapper for the other automation_scripts.
+> Triton uses a model_repository for acquiring it's models, in most cases you only need to download [triton.sh](/titonserver/triton.sh) as it serves as a wrapper for the other automation_scripts.
 Triton.sh uses [tritonconfig](/tritonconfig/) which is a tool for building the model_repository and configuration files needed for Triton Server.
 If you need to build the model_repository on a separate machine from your instance of Triton Server, you can use this tool to generate the model_repository and manually move it to the machine which will host Triton Server.

+**Start the triton.sh script**, **select Option 2** from the menu.
+The script will try to search the current working directory for any Face-Features project files and will ask you to **select which project you want to build the model_repository for**.
+You can now choose a name for the directory which will be placed at the root of the selected project and will contain the model_repository.

 #### 3. Run the server
 Start the triton.sh script, select option 3 in the menu, when prompted select the model_repository that you want to use in Triton Server and Triton Server will be started in the background.
-The script automatically performs checks to make sure Triton Server has started correctly
+The script automatically performs checks to make sure Triton Server has started correctly.

 ##### TIPS:
 * When building model_repositories triton.sh will try to search for Face-Features projects in any subdirectories of the current working directory up to 5 layers deep.